novuso/view/README.md

 The recommended installation method is to use [Composer](http://getcomposer.org/)

-Add the following to your composer.json file's `require` section and run the [update](http://getcomposer.org/doc/03-cli.md#update) command:
+Add the following to the `require` section of your composer.json file and run the [update](http://getcomposer.org/doc/03-cli.md#update) command:

     "novuso/view": "dev-master"